aehaldy/Badger-Stats/README.md

 This project requires Python3, Yarn, and Flask to run.

-### Data

-This project uses public federal data from College Scorecard at https://api.data.gov/ed/collegescorecard/v1/schools/

 ## Tech Stack

 This project was rapidly developed using several existing libraries.
-The main frameworks are React for the frontend and Flask for the backend.
+The main frameworks are React for the frontend with Redux for state management, and Flask for the backend.
 But in addition, I want to give special thanks to:

 Nivo -- Data visualization library for React